 I hope you enjoyed the short video and will consider using mindful presence to help ease your stress, to help you feel grounded and to help you become more aware of the world around you.

 If your stress or anxiety makes it too hard to get out of your head and into the present moment, maybe counseling can help.
 Counseling provides an opportunity to talk about your stressors in an accepting compassionate space; it helps you to recognize your triggers and allows you to see a future where stress and anxiety no longer rule your life.

+Mindfulness groups start in October with early bird pricing happening now.
 If you’d like to talk about how therapy or mindfulness might help you, please call me at 410-340-8469 or email me.